fnick851/data-analytics-notes/README.md

 Run with Python3 and VS Code Python extension to execute integrated Jupyter notebook.

-If you need you can export standalone notebooks from there too.
+If needed standalone notebooks can be exported from there too.

 ## Index